 Things you can do

-- use your inhaler correctly – Asthma UK has information about using your inhaler, and you can ask a nurse or GP for advice if you're still not sure
+- using your inhaler correctly – Asthma UK has information about using your inhaler, and you can ask a nurse or GP for advice if you're still not sure

-- use your preventer inhaler or tablets every day – this can help keep your symptoms under control and prevent asthma attacks
+- using your preventer inhaler or tablets every day – this can help keep your symptoms under control and prevent asthma attacks

-- check before taking other medicines – always check the packet to see if a medicine is suitable for someone with asthma, and ask a pharmacist, doctor or nurse if you're not sure
+- checking before taking other medicines – always check the packet to see if a medicine is suitable for someone with asthma, and ask a pharmacist, doctor or nurse if you're not sure

-- do not smoke – stopping smoking can significantly reduce how severe and frequent your symptoms are
+- not smoking – stopping smoking can significantly reduce the severity and frequency of the symptoms are

-- exercise regularly – exercise should not trigger your symptoms once you're on appropriate treatment; Asthma UK has advice about exercising with asthma
+- exercising regularly – exercise should not trigger your symptoms once you're on appropriate treatment; Asthma UK has advice about exercising with asthma

-- eat healthily – most people with asthma can have a normal diet
+- eating healthily – most people with asthma can have a normal diet

-- get vaccinated – it's a good idea to have the annual flu jab and the one-off pneumococcal vaccination
+- getting vaccinated – it's a good idea to have the annual flu jab and the one-off pneumococcal vaccination

 Identify and avoid your triggers